Starting Year Three

 - Secondary taster days

-If your child is due to start primary, infant or junior school in 2020 you can appeal between 16 April and 14 May 2020 to guarantee that your appeal will be heard by 16 July 2020.
-For applications made in the normal admission round, appeals must be heard within 40 school days of the deadline for lodging appeals.
+If your child is due to start primary, infant or junior school in 2021 you can appeal to guarantee that your appeal will be heard by For applications made in the normal admission round, appeals must be heard within 40 school days of the deadline for lodging appeals.
 For late applications, appeals should be heard within 40 schools days from the deadline for lodging appeals where possible, or within 30 schools days of the appeals being lodged.

 If you are not happy with this decision, you can appeal to an independent appeal panel for a place.
 Please contact the Local Authority for details about the appeals process.
 An appeal hearing will be arranged and you can attend this in person and/or contact your local County Councillor for support.

 where you will also find further guidance on the appeals process.